 Tutors and Lecturers

 Dr Edward Clarke teaches art history and English literature at the Department of Continuing Education, Oxford University, and numerous colleges.
-Dr Clarke’s book, The Secret Mind of Art, will be published by Angelico Press in 2023.
+Dr Clarke’s book, The Secret Mind of Art, was published by Angelico Press in 2023.
 Other books of his include A Book of Psalms (Paraclete Press, 2020), The Vagabond Spirit of Poetry (Iff Books, 2014), and The Later Affluence of W.B.
 Yeats and Wallace Stevens (Palgrave Macmillan, 2012).